AquaDragon/VGC-speed-tier-explorer/README.md

 # VGC Speed Tier Explorer

-A tool for exploring Pokémon speed tiers in various VGC formats.
+A tool for exploring speed tiers in various Pokémon VGC formats.
 Optimized for Pokémon Scarlet & Violet.

-**Note:** Currently in development and some features may not work correctly.
+Currently in development and some features may not work correctly.

 https://aquadragon.github.io/vgc-speed-tier-explorer/